clach04/pysksync_mirror/readme.txt

     {
         "use_ssl": true,
-        "ssl_certfile": "cert.pem",
+        "ssl_server_certfile": "cert.pem",
-        "ssl_keyfile": "key.pem",
+        "ssl_server_keyfile": "key.pem",
     }

-If the client config sets "ssl_certfile", the server certificate will be checked and the connection will be encrypted.
-If "ssl_certfile" is not set client side, the connection will be encrypted but the certificate will not be checked.
+If the client config sets "ssl_server_certfile", the server certificate will be checked and the connection will be encrypted.
+If "ssl_server_certfile" is not set client side, the connection will be encrypted but the certificate will not be checked.